An increase in marketing efforts often yields more leads. But an increase in traffic can sometimes bring in low-quality leads.

 In order for your team to send quality leads who are thoroughly vetted to your account executives to close the deal, they need great tactics they can use every time they address a prospect.

-What Is Sales Development?
+What Is Business Development?

-Sales development is the process that takes advantage of the early stages of the sales cycle to identify potential leads and qualify prospects for further sales outreach.
+Business development, also referred to as sales development, is the process that takes advantage of the early stages of the sales cycle to identify potential leads and qualify prospects for further sales outreach.

 This allows sales and marketing to bridge the gap between them to help save time and resources expended on low-quality leads.